 “Although our study suggests that the source of our visual impairment may be in our brain, more research is needed to discover the neural basis,” said Prof Wang.

-According to the researchers, such differences in perception have important implications for the practice of medicine, engineering, driving, and sports, among other areas where the accurate visual location is essential.
+According to the researchers, such differences in perception have important implications for the practice of medicine, engineering, driving, and sports, among other areas where accurate visual location is essential.
 “The important thing is how we adapt to these deficiencies and compensate for our mistakes,” the researcher concluded.